Guide to flood insurance: here’s what to know

 Private flood insurance also covers the structure of your home and its contents from flood damage, except it receives no support from the federal government.
 Instead, private flood insurers are companies that either rely on a reinsurer or money collected from premiums to cover losses.
 So instead of the federal government underwriting your flood insurance policy, it will be underwritten by an independent company.

-Private flood insurance can be more comprehensive than NFIP policies, and you might have access to more coverage options and higher policy limits than you do with federally underwritten policies.
+Private flood insurance can be more robust than NFIP policies, and you might have access to more coverage options and higher policy limits than you do with federally underwritten policies.
 Additionally, waiting times for private flood insurance might be shorter than the 30-day period NFIP requires.